-Case Study: Project Management Office (PMO) as a Managed Service: Delivering on the Airbus A350 XWB Program
+Case Study: PMO as a Managed Service: Delivering on the Airbus A350 XWB Program

 To understand the nature of the truly complex project, consider what Airbus achieved when it undertook the design and manufacturing of the A350 XWB.
 At its peak that effort encompassed 12,000 interdependencies and an overall project team of 12,000 people.
 It has been no small task to coordinate and manage that program to get all of the pieces in the right place at the right time.